AdobeDocs/destination-sdk.en/help/destination-configuration.md

 ## UI attributes

-This section refers to the UI elements in the configuration template above that Adobe will add for your destination in the Adobe Experience Platform user interface.
+This section refers to the UI elements in the configuration template above that Adobe should use for your destination in the Adobe Experience Platform user interface.
 See below:

 |Parameter | Type | Description|
 |---------|----------|------|